Uniparental disomy: Phenotype

 Most occurrences of UPD result in no phenotypical anomalies.
 However, if the UPD-causing event happened during meiosis II, the genotype may include identical copies of the uniparental chromosome (isodisomy), leading to the manifestation of rare recessive disorders.
-UPD should be suspected in an individual manifesting a recessive disorder where only one parent is a carrier.
+UPD can be suspected in an individual manifesting a recessive disorder where only one parent is a carrier.

 Uniparental inheritance of imprinted genes can also result in phenotypical anomalies.
 Although few imprinted genes have been identified, uniparental inheritance of an imprinted gene can result in the loss of gene function, which can lead to delayed development, intellectual disability, or other medical problems.